 Context for Use

 The content in Unit 1 is appropriate for introductory geology, environmental geoscience, natural hazards, climate science, and other geoscience courses; sophomore-level courses in which geodesy and/or hydrology concepts are introduced; or non-geoscience courses where water resources and/or the nature and methods of science are being investigated.
-Unit 1 activities can easily be adapted to serve small or large-enrollment classes and can be executed during class as an interactive lecture/discussion, in-class activity in which students work in small groups; or as part of a 2-3 week investigation of the use of geodesy and other methods to study water resources using the entire Water Hazards and Resources module.
-If the entire module will not be utilized, we recommend pairing Unit 1 with Unit 2: Monitoring surface and groundwater supply in the western US to allow students to apply their content knowledge of hydrosphere reservoirs and fluxes and the methods to measure them to address water issues in different study areas.
+Unit 1 activities can easily be adapted to serve small- or large-enrollment classes and can be executed during class as an interactive lecture/discussion; in-class activity in which students work in small groups; or as part of a 2–3 week investigation of the use of geodesy and other methods to study water resources using the entire Water Hazards and Resources module.
+If the entire module will not be used, we recommend pairing Unit 1 with Unit 2: Monitoring Surface and Groundwater Supply in the Western United States to allow students to apply their content knowledge of hydrosphere reservoirs and fluxes and the methods to measure them to address water issues in different study areas.

 Description and Teaching Materials